 Life is complex.
-One day you’re happy, working on your daily tasks, and the next day you wake up, thinking: “What the fuck should I do with my life?”
+One day you’re happy, working on your daily tasks, and the next day you wake up, thinking: “What’s my next move in life?”

 Am I right?
 We’ve all been there.
 When one of my readers responded to an article last week, I asked her: “How’s it going?”